cihai/cihai/doc/design-and-planning/2017/spec.rst

 Relational backend
 ------------------

-cihai will be bowered by a relational database backend.
+cihai will be powered by a relational database backend.

 Most python distributions include support for `SQLite`_, which in conjunction with :ref:`zero configuration <zero_config>`, makes for data